 April 17, 2017

-J. Scott Armstrong and Kesten C. Green, Forecasting Methods and Principles: Evidence-Based Checklists, Forthcoming in the Journal of Global Scholars of Marketing Science.
+J. Scott Armstrong and Kesten C. Green, Forecasting Methods and Principles: Evidence-Based Checklists.

 J. Scott Armstrong and K.C.
 Green (Working), Guidelines for Science: Evidence and Checklists.

 Andreas Graefe, J. Scott Armstrong, Randall J. Jones Jr. Alfred G. Cuzán (2017), The 2016 Pollyvote Popular Vote Forecast: A Preliminary Analysis, PS: Political Science and Politics.

 Andreas Graefe, J. Scott Armstrong, Randall J. Jones Jr. Alfred G. Cuzán, Assessing the 2016 U.S. Presidential Election Popular Vote Forecasts.